david-macmahon/InfinibandVerbs.jl/README.md

 verbs library [`libibverbs`][] is readily available if more specialized operations are needed.

-Although Infiniband verbs was originally developed around the [Infiniband][] networking protocol, it now supports both Infiniband and [Ethernet][] networks.
-The primary use case targeted by `InfinibandVerbs.jl` is sending/receiving UDP packets over Ethernet at very high (and sustained) data rates directly from/to Julia Arrays.
+Although the concept of Infiniband verbs was originally developed around the [Infiniband][] networking protocol, it now supports both Infiniband and [Ethernet][] networks.
+The primary use case for `InfinibandVerbs.jl` is sending/receiving UDP packets over Ethernet at very high (and sustained) data rates directly from/to Julia Arrays.

 `InfinibandVerbs.jl` provides a convenient high level interface in the `InfinibandVerbs` module.
 The high level interface uses the low level interface